Things to Look For When Buying a Used Car: A Comprehensive Guide

 • Power steering fluid level: Ensure it is at an appropriate amount and look out for indications of dark discoloration or particles.

-Take sufficient time to investigate all belts, as well as hoses, carefully in order to spot evidence of wear or cracks that could signal a need for prompt replacement, avoiding potential breakdowns down the line.
-If you can, take note on rubber seals found around your vehicle’s engine bay.
-They must be firm when touched but still possess some flexibility.
+If you can, take note of rubber seals found around your vehicle’s engine bay.
+They must be firm when touched but still retain some flexibility.
 Remember that thoroughly inspecting these areas can prevent unexpected malfunctions in later stages.

-The mileage of a car is comparable to the age of humans.
-It reflects the journey taken.
 On average, an annual vehicle mileage is about 20,000 kilometres or 12,400 miles per year and anything higher than that could be considered above normal but not excessive.
-Speaking of cars, cars with over 160,000 kilometres on their odometer are considered high-mileage vehicles regardless of how old they may be.
+While 20,000 km per year is considered average, there are other factors that might affect that rate.

 The Importance of a Test Drive